Ahsoka Tano

-Although initially disliked by fans and critics, Ahsoka slowly developed into a more complex, well-rounded character, and ultimately became a fan favorite.
-Serving as a foil for Anakin Skywalker, she has been highlighted as a strong female character in the franchise.

 Creation and development

 Concept

 Ahsoka was created by George Lucas and Dave Filoni.
 The character was developed to illustrate how Anakin Skywalker develops from the brash, undisciplined Padawan apprentice in Star Wars: Episode II – Attack of the Clones (2002) to the more reserved Jedi Knight in Episode III – Revenge of the Sith (2005).
 Lucas, who had two daughters, also wanted the character to appeal to girls.
 Early in development, Ahsoka's name was "Ashla".
 Lucas renamed her after the ancient Indian emperor Ashoka; the spelling was then altered by screenwriter Henry Gilroy.

 Filoni, The Clone Wars supervising director and writer, wrote a fable about Ahsoka's early childhood to help develop the character.
 He imagined the discovery that she has "the right stuff" to become a Jedi would be a cause for celebration in her hometown.
 Filoni said he is protective of the Ahsoka character.

-Giving Anakin responsibility for a Padawan was meant to place the character in a role that forced him to become more cautious and responsible.
-It would also provide him with insight into his relationship with his own master, Obi-Wan Kenobi, and depict how their relationship matured.
+Ahsoka was originally intended as Obi-Wan Kenobi's Padawan, but Lucas reassigned her to Anakin to break their repetitive dynamic and emphasize Anakin's growth from apprentice to equal by placing him in a mentoring role.
+Filoni and Gilroy developed her character as a blend of "Anakin’s brashness and Obi-Wan’s measured judgment," symbolizing "the shift from the Republic to the oncoming Empire."
 Ahsoka and Anakin's relationship was seen as an essential story arc spanning both the animated film and the Clone Wars television series.